Review: Bulgaria's Coworking Bansko In Eastern Europe

 What isn’t extra — and this is one of the things we loved about CWB — are ergonomic chairs and large, custom-made desks for digital nomads.
 Given some of the rickety pieces of junk we’ve had to spend eight hours a day sitting in, the chairs here are awesome.

-Turned out to not be a problem.
+That turned out to not be a problem.
 Not only was the CWB community really active, there is a vibrant expat community to plug into as well.
 Official CWB events included game and movie nights, a weekly BBQ every Friday night in the summer, Mastermind, show-and-tell, and other sorts of networking events.
 And members were constantly organizing events on their owns — lunches and dinners, trips to other nearby towns, bike rides, and hikes up into the beautiful Pirin Mountains.
 (If you’re nervy enough, check out the Knife’s Ridge!)

 And we have to mention Bansko’s many hot springs and mineral baths.
 Almost every Thursday, a group from CWB piled into a van for a short drive to the Izgreva Hot Springs to soak for a couple of hours, followed by some delicious food (transportation was $2 USD, entry another $7).